Overloading Functions and Procedures

 This language feature is called overloading.
 It allows you to create functions or procedures with the same name as long as they have different numbers or types of parameters.
 In our examples, refresh_screen

-has different numbers of parameters while to_string
+has different types of parameters (int

-has different types of parameters.
+, etc).
 In either case, the compiler uses the arguments to work out which function or procedure to call.

 While you can differ on the number or type of parameters, languages don’t allow you to differ on the return type.
-So if you want to return different data, but have the same parameters, then you need a new name for this function.
+So if you want to return different data, but have the same parameters, then you need a new name for the function.